leatherhead645/minecraft-server-control/README.md

 AutoHotKey was used to shutdown the server.
 Download for [AutoHotKey](https://www.autohotkey.com/)

-## AutoHotKey to Gracefully turn the Minecraft Server
+## AutoHotKey To Gracefully Turn The Minecraft Server
 You are wondering why I can't just use a .bat file to shutdown the server.
 A .bat cannot write to a different .bat file.
 If there is, I couldn't figure a way.
 I just used autohotkey.
 If you use a .bat file to /taskkill, this unfortantely won't save the minecraft server, and/or may cause some server corruption.

-## How to get it working
+## How To Get It Working
 **First, I will assume that you have already created the discord server with the bot ready to go.
 And also, that your minecraft server is setup.
 If you need a tutorial on how to do everything, then I will link another post.**